RyleeThomas/professionalReadme/README.md

-  # ReadMe Generator
+  # Professional README Generator
   ![License](https://img.shields.io/badge/License-GNU_AGPLv3-blue.svg)

   ## Description
-  Generates a ReadMe.md file from the command line using node.js
+  As a developer, I want a README generator so that I can quickly create a professional README for a new project.
+This project allows the user to use node.js and generate a README.md file using the command-line that accepts the user input.

   ## Table of Contents
   * [Installation](#installation)